 - Running trials: We work with our partners, other public and private organisations, and innovative companies to identify new opportunities for trials, which we then develop and run in collaboration with researchers in the IGL Research Network.

 - Funding trials: We support RCTs through the IGL Grants Programme, a bottom-up approach to identify and fund promising trials worldwide, encouraging more researchers and organisations to get into this space.

 - Building and connecting communities: We bring together researchers working on RCTs in this field through the IGL Research Network, and play a matching and brokerage role to help them connect with our growing network of partner organisations open to adopting randomisation in their programmes.

 - Promoting wider adoption of trials: We advocate the need to improve the evidence base on innovation and growth policy, and showcase the value of RCTs in this space in order to encourage wider adoption.

 - Creating useful resources: We aim to improve the knowledge base and develop best practice on how to do RCTs in this space.
 Learn when they work and when they don’t, and hence when to use and not to use them, creating useful resources to reduce the challenges faced by organisations interested in using RCTs.

 - Disseminating lessons: We act as an aggregator of the evidence emerging from RCTs worldwide (see our trials database), and translate it into actionable insights that are useful for both policymakers and practitioners, disseminating them widely through a range of activities such as presentations, conferences, webinar series and publications.

 If you would like to find out more about how we could collaborate, see the work with us section.

-IGL is run by a core team based at Nesta, under the guidance of the IGL Steering Board, composed of representatives from all IGL partners, and benefiting from the advice provided by the IGL Scientific Committee, made up of world-class researchers from around the world.
+IGL is run by a core team based at Nesta and the Barcelona School of Economics (BSE), under the guidance of the IGL Steering Board, composed of representatives from all IGL partners, and benefiting from the advice provided by the IGL Scientific Committee, made up of world-class researchers from around the world.
 These include: